ILLGrenoble/ngx-remote-desktop/README.md

 ```

 #### Thumbnail
-To get a thumbnail of the connected remote desktop:
+Get a thumbnail of the connected remote desktop

 ```typescript
   const data = this.manager.createThumbnail(340, 240) {